Run an AI Model with Confluent Cloud

 On the left sidebar, select Deployments under Management -> Create New Deployment.

 Select the resource group account from the list.
-(This is YOUR_RESOURCE_NAME below.)
+This is

 This provider supports both Azure AI Foundry generative AI models and Azure Machine Learning for predictive models.